 - If this happens to you and you’re interested in keeping the account open, contact your issuer and see what they can do

 - Whether or not you can retain your rewards depends on the type of rewards the card earns (for example, standard points versus miles earned with a co-branded airline card)

 Credit card holders look to their cards as a convenient and ready source of financing.
 You might be surprised to learn a credit card issuer can close your account without notification for a variety of reasons.

 What should you do in this situation?
 And what happens to any rewards you had on the card?

 Banks don’t need to notify about credit card account closings

-However, if your variable interest rate is based on an index, such as the prime rate, and the index goes up, your issuer does not have to notify you that your interest rate will go up too.
-The issuer also doesn’t have to give you advance notice when your promotional interest period ends and your interest rate goes up as a result.
-(You should have already been aware of that from the terms of the promotional offer.)
+However, if your variable interest rate is based on an index, such as the prime rate, and the index goes up, your issuer does not have to notify you that your interest rate will go up as well.
+The issuer also doesn’t have to give you advance notice of when your promotional interest period will end (though you should already be aware of such information from the terms of the promotional offer).

 Issuers also don’t have to notify you in advance if they decide to close your credit card account.